Bene Israel: History

 It is estimated that there were 6,000 Bene Israel in the 1830s; 10,000 at the turn of the 20th century; and in 1948—their peak in India—they numbered 20,000.
-Since that time, most of the population has immigrated to Israel.
+Since that time, most of the population has emigrated to Israel.
 In 2020, the Jewish population in Mumbai numbered about 3,500, out of which 99% were from the Bene Israel community.
-Mumbai and surrounding regions like Raigad houses several Synagogues, most of which belong to the Bene Israel community.
+Mumbai and surrounding regions, like Raigad, house several synagogues, most of which belong to the Bene Israel community.

 Under British colonial rule, many Bene Israel rose to prominence in India; they were less affected by discriminatory legislation and gained prominent positions within the colonial government and the Indian Army, at a higher rate overall than their non-Jewish counterparts.
 Some of these enlistees with their families later immigrated to the British protectorate of Aden.
 In the 19th century, the Bene Israel did however meet with hostility from the newly anglicized Baghdadi Jews who considered the Bene Israel to be "Indian".
 They also questioned the Jewishness of the community.
 In response, the Bene Israel educator and historian, Haeem Samuel Kehimkar, spearheaded the defence of the Jewishness of the Bene Israel in the late 1800s.
 In his writings, he tried to portray the Bene Israel as a totally foreign community in India.
-He also divided the community into two endogamous groups, white (gora) and black (kala).
-He claimed the whites had pure blood and the blacks were the progeny of Indian women and therefore impure.
+He also divided the community into two endogamous groups: white (gora) and black (kala).
+He claimed the whites had pure blood, while the blacks were the progeny of Indian women and therefore impure.

 In the early twentieth century, numerous Bene Israel became leaders in the new film industry in India.
-In addition, men worked as producers and actors: Ezra Mir (alias Edwin Myers) (1903-1993) became the first chief of Films Division of India, and Solomon Moses was head of the Bombay Film Lab Pvt Ltd from the 1940s to 1990s.
+In addition, men worked as producers and actors: Ezra Mir (alias Edwin Myers) (1903–1993) became the first chief of Films Division of India, and Solomon Moses was head of the Bombay Film Lab Pvt Ltd from the 1940s to 1990s.
 Ennoch Isaac Satamkar was a film actor and assistant director to Mehboob Khan, a director of Hindi films.

 Given the relatively privileged position they had held under British colonial rule, many Bene Israel prepared to leave India at independence in 1947.
 They believed that nationalism and the emphasis on indigenous religions would mean fewer opportunities for them.
-Most immigrated to the State of Israel, which was newly established in 1948 as a Jewish homeland.
+Most immigrated to the state of Israel, which was newly established in 1948 as a Jewish homeland.